tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/copy-blob-from-url.md

 ```

 ## Authorization
 This operation can be called by the account owner and by anyone with a Shared Access Signature that has permission to write to this blob or its container.

 Access to the source blob or file is authorized separately, as described in the details for the request header `x-ms-copy-source`.

 If a request specifies tags with the `x-ms-tags` request header, the caller must meet the authorization requirements of the [Set Blob Tags](Set-Blob-Tags.md) operation.

 ## Remarks
 The source and destination blob for a copy from URL operation must be a block blob.

 In version 2020-10-02 and newer, Azure Active Directory authorization is supported for the source of the copy operation.

 The `Copy Blob From URL` operation always copies the entire source blob; copying a range of bytes or set of blocks is not supported.

 A `Copy Blob From URL` operation can take any of the following forms:

 - You can copy a source blob to a destination blob with a different name.
 The destination blob can be an existing block blob, or can be a new blob created by the copy operation.

 When copying from a block blob, all committed blocks and their block IDs are copied.
 Uncommitted blocks are not copied.
 At the end of the copy operation, the destination blob will have the same committed block count as the source.

 The ETag for a block blob changes when the `Copy Blob From URL` operation is initiated and when the copy finishes.

-**Copying Blob Properties and Metadata**
+### Copying blob properties and metadata

 When a block blob is copied, the following system properties are copied to the destination blob with the same values:

 - `Content-Type`

 - `Content-Encoding`

 - `Content-Language`

 - `Content-Length`

 - `Cache-Control`

 - `Content-MD5`

 - `Content-Disposition`

 The source blob's committed block list is also copied to the destination blob.
 Any uncommitted blocks are not copied.